Axis & Allies Miniatures: Reception

+The Sun-Journal reviewed the Axis & Allies Miniatures base set and said that "This high‑quality skirmish game is playable right out of the box and [...] features faithful reproductions of real World War II combat vehicles and fighting units."

 Writing for Armchair General, Tim McCormley admitted that "many people will be turned off on this game because it’s a 'collectible.'"
 However, he pointed out that "As collectible games go, this one doesn’t require a large investment."
 McCormley thought the quality of the miniatures was average, commenting, "The figures themselves are reasonable, basic plastic minis from China or wherever.
 The modeling is quite acceptable (for an amateur like me), but the paint job varies quite a bit."
 Although he enjoyed the mechanics of the game play, he warned "Make no mistake, this is a dicefest.
 You can minimize the odds, but you can’t control the odds.
 If you’re one of those people (like myself) that seem to have angered the 'Gods of Dice' for some arcane reason, you can end up getting creamed no matter how good your tactics are.
 But I often have fun even when I get slaughtered."